addap/master-thesis/documents/draft/main.md

 <!-- Which operations does Eio add? -->

 These operations enable a single execution context to wait until it is signalled by another.
-Eio's customized CQS supports an additional operation called the _resume-all operation_.
+Eio's customized CQS supports an additional operation called the _signal-all operation_.
 As the name implies, it is a _resume operation_ that applies to all currently saved handles.
 This operation was added so that **all** fibers waiting on a promise can be signalled when the promise is fulfilled.